 Be on the lookout for the Smokefree Atlanta Mobile Unit!

-We are exciting to launch the SFATL Mobile Unit as part of the campaign 's effort to "see and be seen."
+We are excited to launch the SFATL Mobile Unit as part of the campaign 's effort to "see and be seen."
 The truck will make appearances at community and partner events on an aggressive summer tour.
 Be sure to check the smokefreeatl.org website to campaign updates so you can be sure to catch the mobile campaign in action!

 VOTERS SIDE WITH THE RIGHTS OF EMPLOYEES AND CUSTOMERS BY A MASSIVE 67 POINT MARGIN